Housemaids Knee: Prepatellar Bursitis

 Typically, patellar bursitis is a result of acute trauma to the knee or a progressive mechanical overuse.
 It is prevalent in people kneeling down often to meet the demands of their job, such as carpenters, gardeners, and mechanics.
 Although uncommon, patellar bursitis may also come as a result of infection, due to the superficial nature of the bursa.

-If inspection of your knee reveals a recent skin cut along with a red, hot, and swollen knee, you should contact your GP to start an antibiotic treatment as soon as possible.
+If an inspection of your knee reveals a recent skin cut along with a red, hot, and swollen knee, you should contact your GP to start an antibiotic treatment as soon as possible.
 Other possible causes of pre-patellar bursitis are rheumatic conditions, such as gout and rheumatoid arthritis.

 What other structures can cause anterior knee pain?

-The most common cause of anterior knee pain is a patellofemoral joint syndrome.
+The most common cause of anterior knee pain is patellofemoral joint syndrome.
 This is a common condition affecting young active individuals but may be diagnosed in sedentary people as well.
 This is generally less related to prolonged kneeling down, but more to repetitive activities such as running or prolonged sitting.
 When pain is located below the knee cap, patellar tendinopathy should be considered, a frequent condition involving the patellar tendon that is aggravated by jumping and hopping.

 Treatment of Housemaids Knee